H8X24A1/H8X24A1.github.io/usage/sparo-user-documentation.md

 order: 90
 ---
 # Overview
 **HXA Sparo** is an application designed to integrate seamlessly with Microsoft 365, allowing organizations to manage and book resources efficiently.
-It retrieves and displays resources set up by the organization, enabling users to quickly or schedule bookings, invite team members, and interact with **HXA Portal**.
+It retrieves and displays resources set up by the organization, enabling users to quickly or schedule bookings, invite team members, and interact with **HXA.io Ecosystem**.

-HXA Sparo offers a variety of features, including resource management, floor plan mapping, and integration with organizational directories like Microsoft Active Directory.
-The application’s authentication process is handled through Microsoft 365 credentials, providing a secure and streamlined login experience.
+HXA Sparo offers a variety of features, including resource management, floor plan mapping, and integration with organizational directories like Microsoft Azure Active Directory (Entra ID).
+The application’s authentication process is handled through Microsoft 365 credentials (SSO), providing a secure and streamlined login experience.

 ## Key Features:
 - **Quick and Scheduled Booking**: Instantly book available resources or schedule them for future use.
 You can either make a quick booking from the app’s interface or schedule a reservation for a later time.